iamanigeeit/DDW2023/projects/02-calculator-app.md

 - `library.py` is the Python file for you to do your exercises.
 - `pages` is a folder containing a few files which creates multiple pages in your web app.

 ## Creating a Virtual Environment

 > A **virtual environment** is a collection of packages that you separate out for specific projects.
 For example, this project requires Streamlit and runs on Python 3.10.
 Since we do not want conflict with our default system Python, we install the packages we need into a different space and activate that space (the _environment_) when we run our project.
 (It is _virtual_ because all your environments are still on the same physical machine.)

-**If you work on your local Windows computer, you should install Miniconda and open Anaconda Power Shell to do the following steps.**

-In the following steps, we will only display the Unix/Linux commands which you can do in Vocareum:
+In the following steps, we will only display the Unix/Linux commands which you can do in Vocareum.
+If you want to work locally, see the [appendix](#appendix-setup-for-local-machine).

 Go to the root folder of mini project 2 template.